course-details-portlet

 Knowledge:

--The candidate should know the difference between supervised, unsupervised learning, and an assortment of algorithms associated with the different learning methods. -The candidate should have an understanding of overfitting and underfitting machine learning models, and the causes of these occurrences. -The candidate should have a basic but comprehensive understanding of at least the following categories of machine learning models: decision trees, support vectors machines, artificial neural networks, K nearest neighbors, k-Means clustering, -The candidate should know how to evaluate binary classification models, multiclass classification models, clustering models, and regression models. -The candidates should understand cross-validation. -The candidate should understand different types of features: numeric and categorical. -The candidate should know the difference between filter and wrapper feature selection methods, and some particular methods for each selection methodology. -The candidate should have a good understanding of what are useful features. -The candidate should understand the role of objective functions, and know multiple methods of optimization, including genetic algorithms and gradient descent. -The candidate should know some methods of dimensionality reduction, including principle component analysis. -The candidate should understand the fundamentals of artificial neural networks, including activiation functions, bias, hidden layers, forward propagation, and backpropagation.
+-The candidate should know the difference between supervised, unsupervised learning, and an assortment of algorithms associated with the different learning methods. -The candidate should have an understanding of overfitting and underfitting machine learning models, and the causes of these occurrences. -The candidate should have a basic but comprehensive understanding of at least the following categories of machine learning models: decision trees, support vectors machines, artificial neural networks, K nearest neighbors, k-Means clustering, -The candidate should know how to evaluate binary classification models, multiclass classification models, clustering models, and regression models. -The candidates should understand cross-validation. -The candidate should understand different types of features: numeric, categorical, and ordinal. -The candidate should know the difference between filter and wrapper feature selection methods, and some particular methods for each selection methodology. -The candidate should have a good understanding of what are useful features. -The candidate should understand the role of objective (loss) functions, and know multiple methods of optimization, including genetic algorithms and gradient descent. -The candidate should know some methods of dimensionality reduction, including principle component analysis. -The candidate should understand the fundamentals of artificial neural networks, including activation functions, bias, hidden layers, forward propagation, and backpropagation.

 Skills: